 Like truth, the concept of definability belongs to the center of logic.
 It is precisely because we want to define things that we have formulas in the first place.
 So let us see what definability means.

 Suppose A has only x free.
-The set P defined by the formula A on a structure \mathcal{M} is the set of elements a such that some (equivalently all) s with s(x) = a satisfies A (See Figure 2.2).
+The set P defined by the formula A on a structure $\mathcal{M}$ is the set of elements a such

-Figure 2.2: Set defined by a formula
+Figure 2.5: Set defined by a formula